tobymackenzie/ghosts.js/readme.md

 Ghosts.js
 =======

 Ghosts JS creates some ghosts that slowly float around over a web page.
-Load `ghosts.js` file directly to use the default settings or instantiate one of `SvgGhostView`, `DomGhostView`, or `CanvasGhostView`.
+Load `ghosts.js` file directly to use the default settings or instantiate `GhostView`.
 Moved from [my site's code](https://github.com/tobymackenzie/tobymackenzie.com.site).
 I only load it near Hallowe'en time with something like:

 ``` js
 var date = new Date();